 Maintaining a neutral spine (despite the tempting pull of tight hamstrings!) is an excellent way to strengthen the chest muscles and allow your ribs space to properly expand for nice deep breathing.
 Keeping your spine straight, and in turn, keeping your breathing deep is so essential while bending, especially when we’re in positions that challenge us!

-Our spines are so precious, keeping them safe while me move is always a top priority.
+Our spines are so precious, keeping them safe while we move is always a top priority.
 The spine has four sections, creating a gentle ‘S’ curve.
 When we round our spines in a forward fold, we run the risk of creating too much pressure in one of these sections, potentially causing damage on specific vertebrae.
 But, when we maintain a straight spine, the pressure of the bend is spread nice and evenly throughout all four sections.
 Hamstrings, baby When we straighten our backs, our hamstrings begin to extend and stretch.
-We’re asking our bodies to stretch a little bit further, and therefore increasing our mobility a few extra degrees.
+We’re asking our bodies to stretch a little bit further, therefore increasing our mobility a few extra degrees.
 Tip: Listen to your body.
 You may be surprised by how much more stretch is felt when you slightly adjust your posture!
 Discomfort is OK but if you’re experiencing pain, slowly and carefully get out of the position.

 Helpful Posture Cues

 If you’ve taken a class with me, you’ve probably heard me say: “pull your tailbone to the sky and push your chest forward!”
 This is one of my favourite cues for keeping the spine straight.
 Another great mental image to create length in your back is to imagine a string running from the base of your tailbone to the top of your head.
 Now, as you fold, imagine that the string is being gently pulled out of the top of your head!